There are some things that you just can’t compromise on. Storyboards have four of them.

 Whatever is written in the storyboard has to correspond to what’s possible and practical for the developer to create.

-For example, if the storyboard indicates a drag-and-drop with six movable objects, the writer should know whether there will be enough space on screen to move the objects from where they are to where they need to be, or whether this would even be possible on a mobile device.
-(Hint: It isn't.)
+For example, if the storyboard indicates a drag-and-drop with six movable objects, the writer should know whether there will be enough space on the screen to move the objects from where they are to where they need to be, or whether this would even be possible on a mobile device.
+(Hint: most of the time, it isn’t.)

-These four quality factors are essential whether you're designing and developing your own modules or contracting a vendor to do it for you.
-The good news is that if you can find a vendor that is consistently able to produce eLearning that looks great, sounds great, holds your interest from start to finish, and actually teaches you something, it's almost certain the answer to every one of these questions will be a definite "Yes!"
+These four questions are essential for designing great quality eLearning, whether you’re building your own modules or contracting a learning partner to do it for you.
+If you do decide on a learning partner, find one who designs eLearning that looks great, sounds great, holds your interest from start to finish, and actually teaches you something.

 Does your learning need some TLC?